dm464/CS301-final-project/README.md

     - (for both models in 3)
 6. Without considering the class label attribute, use k-means clustering to cluster the records in  different clusters and visualize them (use k to be 5, 10, 15).

+What to submit?

+a. all code

+b. a document that adequately describes your approach for each of the questions.

+c. visualizations and other results.
 ## Team
 - Ranfis Fracisco
 - Denisse Mendoza